Fairy: Demoted pagan deities

-At one time it was thought that fairies were originally worshiped as deities, such as nymphs and tree spirits, and with the burgeoning predominance of the Christian Church, reverence for these deities carried on, but in a dwindling state of perceived power.
+At one time it was thought that fairies were initially worshiped as deities, such as nymphs and tree spirits, and with the burgeoning predominance of the Christian Church, reverence for these deities carried on, but in a dwindling state of perceived power.
 Many deprecated deities of older folklore and myth were repurposed as fairies in Victorian fiction (See the works of W. B. Yeats for examples).

 Fairies as demons

 A recorded Christian belief of the 17th century cast all fairies as demons.
 This perspective grew more popular with the rise of Puritanism among the Reformed Church of England (See: Anglicanism).
 The hobgoblin, once a friendly household spirit, became classed as a wicked goblin.
-Dealing with fairies was considered a form of witchcraft, and punished as such.
-In William Shakespeare's A Midsummer Night's Dream, Oberon, king of the faeries, states that neither he nor his court fear the church bells, which the author and Christian apologist C. S. Lewis cast as a politic disassociation from faeries although Lewis makes it clear that he himself does not consider fairies to be demons in his chapter on the topic ("The Longaevi" or "long-livers") from The Discarded Image.
+Dealing with fairies was considered a form of witchcraft and punished as such.
+In William Shakespeare's A Midsummer Night's Dream, Oberon, king of the faeries, states that neither he nor his court fears the church bells, which the author and Christian apologist C. S. Lewis cast as a politic disassociation from faeries although Lewis makes it clear that he himself does not consider fairies to be demons in his chapter on the topic ("The Longaevi" or "long-livers") from The Discarded Image.
 In an era of intellectual and religious upheaval, some Victorian reappraisals of mythology cast deities in general as metaphors for natural events, which was later refuted by other authors (See: The Triumph of the Moon, by Ronald Hutton).
-This contentious environment of thought contributed to the modern meaning of 'fairies'.
+This contentious thought environment contributed to the modern meaning of 'fairies'.